CogentRoleplayCommunity/FogentRoleplay/src/Magic/Miracles/Blessing/Blessing.md

 #### Specialization: Bright's Heritage

 With sufficient Light, Brightkin can resurrect upon death.
-The Brightkins body will begin to glow brightly, damaged tissue pulled back together or is  regrown.
+The Brightkin's body will begin to glow brightly, damaged tissue pulled back together or is  regrown.

 - Requires
 - Must succeed a check starting at CL 6, decreasing each round of combat or every 10 seconds outside of combat.